husathap/Yingge/README.md

 An experimental game engine that exploits the functional programming capability of C++11 and macro definition ability.
 The engine allows people to create simple point-and-click games.
 This engine uses macro definition to create a new programming language!
 For a good example, check out file cs1.h and rm1.h and you will see that there is barely any C++.
 (They are actually C++ since the preprocessor will turn them into C++ before compilation!)
 Also check out lang folder's contents to see how the new languages are implemented.

 Currently, the engine should be ready for general usage and it has been dogfooded.
+The result of the dogfooding is a demo game called Of Math and Romance.
+The details of the game is provided in demo.md.

 Etymology
 ---------